dotnet-websharper/core/README.md

 ## Using JavaScript libraries
 WebSharper extensions bring JavaScript libraries to WebSharper.
 You can [download](http://websharper.com/downloads) extensions or develop your own using [WIG](http://websharper.com/docs/wig), among others.
 Below is an example using [WebSharper.Charting](https://github.com/intellifactory/websharper.charting) and [chart.js](http://www.chartjs.org/) underneath.

-Note that these and any other dependencies you may be using will be automatically injected into a `Content.Page` or other sitelet HTML responses, and you will never have to deal with them manually.
+Note that these and any other dependencies you may be using will be automatically injected into a `Content.Page` or other sitelet HTML response, and you will never have to deal with them manually.

 ```fsharp
 module YourApp